szegedai/hun_ner_checklist/CRF/README.md

-# CRF
+# CRF predictions

-Eval.py uses the output of the Template library and the ner.jar's output as input for measuring the perfomance of an older CRF-based model.
+Eval.py uses the output of the Template library and the ner.jar's output for evaluating the CRF-based [Szeged NER model](https://rgai.inf.u-szeged.hu/node/109).

-For more information on the model see: <https://rgai.inf.u-szeged.hu/node/109>.